Our focus today is on the Volatility framework, on its capability of analyzing process activity.

 Volatility gives us the option to manually override the profile (–profile) while using plugins as the automatic OS detection can be misled due to accidental or intended tampering of the kernel by malware; this gives us a higher rate of accuracy in the operations we perform.
 We will be using this override function throughout combined with the plugins.

-The machine might have been running certain processes; the plugin we will be using is pslist.
+The machine might have been running certain processes; the plugin we will be using to find them is pslist.

 Type “volatility -f name of file.raw –profile Win10*64_10586 pslist”